To protect your intellectual property outside of the UK, you usually need to apply in each country you want protection in.

 Intellectual property (IP) rights are territorial.
 They only give protection in the countries where they are granted or registered.

-This means that if you only have UK protection, others may be allowed to use your IP abroad without infringing your rights.
+If you only have UK protection, others may be allowed to use your IP abroad without infringing your rights.

 If you are thinking about trading abroad then you should consider registering your IP rights abroad.